HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Defining Mappings

-[Mappings to other standards](https://www.hl7.org/fhir/mappings.html) are an optional part of a SD.
-These mappings are informative and are provided to help implementers understand the content of the SD and use the profile or resource correctly.
-While it is possible for profile authors to include mappings using escape syntax, FSH provides a more concise and efficient approach.
+[Mapping to other standards](https://www.hl7.org/fhir/mappings.html) is an optional part of a SD.
+These mappings are intended to help implementers understand the SD in relation to other standards.
+While it is possible to define mappings using escape (caret) syntax, FSH provides a more concise approach.

 > **Note:** The informational mappings in SDs should not be confused with functional mappings provided by [FHIR Mapping Language](https://www.hl7.org/fhir/mapping-language.html) and the [StructureMap resource](https://www.hl7.org/fhir/structuremap.html).